WhereCanWeGo Logo

 Conversations around the kitchen table: Kincso Bede

-Join us for a conversation between curator Catherine Troiano and Kincso Bede, exploring Bede’s photographic practice and its intersection with questions of belonging and legacy.
+Join us for an insightful conversation between curator Catherine Troiano and visual artist Kincso Bede, exploring how Bede’s photographic practice engages with themes of belonging, memory, and cultural legacy.
+This event marks the launch of her new monograph, Porcelain and Wool.

-In this conversation with Troiano, Bede will reflect on her experience as part of the Székely Hungarian minority in Transylvania, Romania, and how photography has mediated her view of tradition, self-definition and faith: ‘my parents' best-kept secret was their beliefs, their language, and their souls.
+In conversation with Troiano, Bede will reflect on her experience growing up within the Székely Hungarian minority and the ways photography has helped her examine tradition, self-definition, and faith.
+As she notes, ‘my parents’ best-kept secret was their beliefs, their language, and their souls.
 This is me.’

-The event is organised in collaboration with the V&A on the occasion of the symposium Fluid Futures: Recalibrating Land and History in Global Eastern Europe (29th November, V&A South Kensington).
-It also celebrates the recent publication of Bede’s monograph Porcelain and Wool (Hectic Books, 2025).
-The book’s title symbolises a delicate balance—porcelain representing fragility and refinement, while wool conveying warmth and resilience.
-Bede’s photographic style weaves together these contrasts, employing intimate storytelling to question inherited cultural codes while reimagining her place within them.
-Her work captures a tension between pride and critique, juxtaposing rural environments with modern elements to create an interplay between past and present that is is central to Bede’s practice.
+This event is organised in collaboration with the V&A as part of Fluid Futures: Recalibrating Land and History in Global Eastern Europe (29 November, V&A South Kensington).
+It also celebrates the publication of Porcelain and Wool (Hectic Books, 2025).
+The title captures the balance at the heart of Bede’s work: porcelain symbolising fragility and elegance, and wool evoking warmth and resilience.
+Her photographic style weaves these qualities together through intimate storytelling that questions inherited cultural codes while imagining new ways of belonging.

 event dateThursday 27 November